kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster_ee/_index.en.md

 enterprise = true
 +++

-This document describes how a new seed cluster can be added to an existing Kubermatic master cluster.
+This document describes how a new seed cluster can be added to an existing Kubermatic Kubernetes Platform (KKP) master cluster.

 {{% notice note %}}
 For smaller scale setups it's also possible to use the existing master cluster as a seed cluster (a "shared"